eja/pbx/README.md

 - Integration with WhatsApp, Telegram and Asterisk.
 - Support for both text and audio chats.
-- AI chat bot powered by OpenAI.
+- OpenAI-compatible API chatbot.
 - User management and system prompt personalization via Tibula RDBMS.
 - Audio conversion using ffmpeg.
-- ASR and TTS capabilities using OpenAI or Google Cloud Services.
+- ASR and TTS powered by OpenAI and Google Cloud-compatible APIs.

 ## Installation